wip-opensource/webcomponents-preset/README.md

 ## Visit your new app
 http://localhost:8080/

-# Continuing on existing repo
+# Continuing on existing app
-If you clone an existing repo, you must run
+If you clone an existing app, you must run
 ```sh
 npm install
 ```